Wandoan: Education

+There are no schools offering schooling to Year 12 in or nearby Wandoan.
+The alternatives are distance education and boarding school.

 Amenities

 Western Downs Regional Council operates the Wandoan Community Cultural Centre at 6 Henderson Road (26.12106°S 149.95870°E).
 It includes a public hall used for meetings and entertainment and a public library.

 St Joseph's Catholic Church is on the corner of East and Hamlyn Streets.
 It is within the Roman Catholic Diocese of Toowoomba.

 The Wandoan Presbyterian Church is in Moore Street.
 It is part of the Presbyterian Church of Queensland.